chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - When the hotkey does not work when triggered in Preview or PDF Expert, most likely the Alfred app does not have permission to access them.
 You can give Alfred permission in the Mac OS System Settings:
 <img src="https://i.imgur.com/ylGDs2f.png" alt="Permission for Alfred to access Preview" width=30%>

-When you cannot resolve the problem, please [open an GitHub issue](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/issues).
-Be sure to include screenshots and/or a debugging log, as I will not be able to help you otherwise.
-You can get a debugging log by opening the workflow in Alfred preferences and pressing `cmd + D`.
-A small window will open up which will log everything happening during the execution of the Workflow.
-Use the malfunctioning part of the workflow once more, copy the content of the log window, and attach the log file.
+ℹ️ When you cannot resolve the problem, please [open an GitHub issue](https://github.com/chrisgrieser/pdf-annotation-extractor-alfred/issues).

 ## Credits
 Thanks to [Andrew Baumann for pdfannots](https://github.com/0xabu/pdfannots) without which this Alfred Workflow would not be possible.
 Also thanks to @StPag from the Obsidian Discord Server for his ideas on annotation codes.